tekyjd/Record-Suspension-Application-Eligibility/README.md

                 if (prosecutionType === "Summary") {
                     if (isSchedule1Unknown && isSPIOUnknown && isImprisonmentTwoYearsUnknown) {
                         essentialUnknowns.push(
-                            "Was it a Schedule 1 offence?",
+                            "Is it a Schedule 1 offence?",
                             "Is it a Serious Personal Injury Offence (SPIO)?", "Were you sentenced to a prison term of 2 years or more?"
                         );
                     } else if (isSchedule1Unknown && !isSPIOUnknown && !isImprisonmentTwoYearsUnknown) {
-                        essentialUnknowns.push("Was it a Schedule 1 offence?");
+                        essentialUnknowns.push("Is it a Schedule 1 offence?");
                     } else if (schedule1Offence === "No" && (isSPIOUnknown || isImprisonmentTwoYearsUnknown)) {
                         essentialUnknowns.push(
                             "Is it a Serious Personal Injury Offence (SPIO)?",